-See Fig. 38 and Fig. 39 for thermostat connections
+See Fig. 38 and 39 for thermostat connections

-The thermostat "calls for cooling."
-The thermostat closes the R-to-Y circuits.
-The R-to-Y circuit starts the outdoor unit, and the R-to-G and Y circuits start the furnace blower motor BLWM on COOL speed.
+The thermostat closes the R-to-G-and-Y circuits.
+The R-to-Y circuit starts the outdoor unit, and the R-to-G-and-Y circuits start the furnace blower motor BLWM on COOL speed.

 The electronic air cleaner terminal EAC-1 is energized with 115 vac when the blower motor BLWM is operating.
-When the thermostat is satisfied, the R-to-Y circuits are opened.
-The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 5, 30, or 90 seconds (depending on the cooling blower-OFF delay selection).
-The furnace CPU is factory set for a 90 second cooling blower-OFF delay
+When the thermostat is satisfied, the R-to-G-and-Y circuits are opened.
+The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 90 sec.

-3. Continuous Fan Mode
+3. Continuous Blower Mode

-When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate at the continuous-blower speed selected.
-Terminal EAC-1 is energized as long as the blower motor BLWM is ON.
+When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (FAN speed).
+Terminal EAC-1 is energized as long as the blower motor BLWM is energized.
 During a call for heat, the blower BLWM will stop during igniter warm-up (17 sec), ignition (7 sec), and blower-ON delay (25 sec), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at HEAT speed.